Skip to main content

 • Always fetch the schema at runtime — providers can add new rails or metadata without requiring an API change.

-• Use the schema to power both client-side validation and your own backend sanitization before calling the creation endpoint.
+• Use the schemas to power both client-side validation and your own backend sanitization before calling the creation endpoint.